pauljsully/Paul-myPortfolio/README.md

 ## ReadME

-In this assignment I was able to identify non-semantic HTML (<div> and <span>) when necessary.
-Rearranged elements in the HTML and CSS code to follow a logical structure, which included headers and subsections.
-Added "alt" attribues to images.
-Lastly added a descriptive "title" element on line 9.
+In this assignment I was able to order HTML and CSS code to follow a logical structure, which included headers and subsections.

 ## Notes